Danny Lee (actor): Early years

 Lee was born in Shanghai in 1952, with ancestral home in Shantou, Guangdong.
 In 1955, he moved to Hong Kong with his family.
 Lee did not do so well in school and sometimes skipped classes to help support his family by working.
-While growing up, he held policemen in high regard and so upon completing high school, he was enrolled into the police force but could not complete the courses during his years of his training.
+While growing up, he held policemen in high regard and so upon completing high school, he enrolled in the police academy but did not complete the training.
 He then decided to pursue a career in acting.